gophersource/gophersource.com/content/setup.md

     By default your GOPATH is in your home directory, ~/go.
     You can change it by setting the GOPATH environment variable.

+    Go requires that a project's source code is located in **GOPATH/src/PACKAGE_NAME**, for example GOPATH/src/github.com/carolynvs/magic or GOPATH/src/golang.org/x/golint.

 1. **Add GOPATH/bin to your PATH**<br/>
     When you install a Go application, it is placed under GOPATH/bin.
 You should